hubret/Insipid/README.md

 - ability to export files for reuse

 ## Todo
-- write logic to store objects (a memo, a date) for each textarea
 - concatenate multiple json imports into a single variable somehow
 - implement json exporting via plaintext copy/paste or with a file download